PhamHuynhAnh16/RVC-MAKER/README.md

 </div>

 # Description
-This project is a simple, easy-to-use voice conversion tool designed for Vietnamese users.
+This project is a simple, easy-to-use voice conversion tool.
 With the goal of creating high-quality and high-performance voice conversion products, the project allows users to change voices smoothly and naturally.

 # Project Features